 A 2015 benzene study looked at leukemia risks from low exposure.
 Researchers examined medical histories of 25,000 Norwegian oil rig workers.
 All had worked on off-shore rigs for at least 20 days.
 The researchers found that even with low exposure levels, the leukemia risk was high.
 They published their work in the British Journal of Cancer.

 The researchers said that their findings were in line with previous low-exposure benzene studies.
 A 2007 study in Cancer Causes & Control found a three-fold increased risk for acute myeloid leukemia (AML).
 A 2003 study in Epidemiology found a seven-fold increase in acute non-lymphocytic leukemia risk.

 The 2015 study also found that the risk was even greater before 1980.
 It was about that time that governments set new benzene exposure limits.
 U.S. and international agencies have long known of benzene’s link to cancer.

-A 2012 study found benzene exposure can increase the risk of chronic myeloid leukemia (CML) by 23 percent.
+A 2012 study found that benzene exposure can increase the risk of chronic myeloid leukemia (CML) by 23%.
 That study appeared in the American Journal of Industrial Medicine.

 In 2010, researchers analyzed 15 benzene exposure studies.
-They estimated there was a 40 percent average risk of leukemia from benzene exposure.
-They also linked higher exposure to higher risk of leukemia.
-They found the risk more than doubled for people with the greatest benzene exposure.
+They estimated there was a 40% average risk of leukemia from benzene exposure.
+They also found a link between higher exposure and a higher risk of leukemia.
+They found that the risk more than doubled for people with the greatest benzene exposure.
 The study appeared in the journal Environmental Health.

-People who work around benzene should wear safety gear to limit exposure.
+Those who work around benzene should wear safety gear to limit exposure.
 Proper clothing can prevent skin contact.
 Protective eyewear can prevent benzene from getting in the eyes.
-People should wear respirators if working around higher levels of benzene.
+Anyone working around higher levels of benzene should wear a respirator.